 Aspen Highlands, Colorado

 Aspen Highlands is one of the 3 major resorts surrounding the famous skiing and celebrity mecca of Aspen.
 It languished in the shadow of Snowmass and Aspen Mountain for decades, but since the Highlands Bowl hike-to terrain and High Temerity lift opened it’s turned into a popular option.
+For this review we visited once under firm conditions, but I (Ron) visited multiple times back in the 70’s and 80’s so our combined experience is a little broader than just a single visit.

 |Review Date||Early March 2016 (multiple from 1979)|